Sue: Peladon… Peladon. The name rings a bell…

-Sue: I wasn’t very impressed the first time we visited Peladon.
-Why have we come back?
-They had better have a good reason for it.
+Sue: I wasn’t impressed the first time we visited Peladon, so why have we come back?
+I hope there’s a good reason for it.

 In the citadel’s throne room, Sue only has eyes for one character.
-And no, it it’s not the queen you’re thinking of.
+And no, it isn’t the queen you’re thinking of.

 Sue: How S&M is this guy?
-Can they really get away with that?
+How did they get away with that?
 Wow.
-Gary would like him, though, he looks like one of the bouncers at Man Bar.

 The TARDIS arrives on Peladon, off-course and about 50 years too late.

-Sue: I thought the Doctor had a working TARDIS these days?
-Make your bloody mind up!
+Sue: I thought the Doctor’s TARDIS was supposed to work these days?
+Make your bloody mind up.
 Does it work or doesn’t it?

-The miners of Peladon lament their terrible working conditions, but Sue is far more engrossed by their uniforms.
+As Peladon’s miners lament their terrible working conditions, Sue is much more interested in their uniforms.

 Me: But with less incest.
 You really have to stop using that joke.

 Sue: No!
 With more incest!
 That’s why they all have the same hairstyle.
-They must interbreed or it wouldn’t make any sense.
+They must be inbred.
 Unless Peladon has a branch of hairdressers that specialises in Badger Set and Blow Drys?

-Me: It looks like someone threw a bottle of Tipp-Ex at Kevin Keegan.
+Me: It looks like someone’s thrown a bottle of Tipp-Ex over Kevin Keegan.

 Sue: At least it keeps their ears warm in the winter, so it’s not all bad news.
-And they could always form a Mungo Jerry tribute band if they lost their jobs.
+And they can form a Mungo Jerry tribute band when they lose their jobs.

-The Pel miners’ hair will inevitably become an endless source of fascination for Sue, which is more than you can say for the plot.
-But the thing that annoys her the most is the constant switching between film and video.
+The miners’ hair will become an endless source of fascination for Sue, which is more than you can say for the plot.
+But the thing that really annoys her is the constant switching between film and video.

 Sue: It’s very jarring.
-Why can’t they just chose a style and stick with it?
-It’s putting me right off.
-It’s especially noticeable when they switch from film to video on the same set.
+Why can’t they just chose a style and stick to it?
+It’s especially noticeable when they switch from film to video in the same scene.
 Why did they do that?
 And what the hell is actually going, on by the way?
 I’m lost already.

-Sue: Oh, so this is about the miners’ strikes in the 1970s, is it?
-Is the Queen supposed to represent Margaret Thatcher?
+Sue: Is this about the miners’ strikes in the 1970s?
+Is the queen supposed to represent Margaret Thatcher?

-Me: Thatcher doesn’t come to power for years.
+Me: Thatcher doesn’t come to power for years yet.

 Sue: Maybe Thatcher is the strange woman in the purple dress who stands at the back doing nothing.

-Me: It’s either that or a very subtle crossover with Sapphire and Steel.
+Me: It’s either that or a subtle crossover with Sapphire and Steel.

-Sue: So is the Queen supposed to be Ted Heath, then?
+Sue: So is the queen supposed to be Ted Heath?
 She’s prettier than Ted Heath.

-Me: Although the streak of grey hair is very Ted Heath.
+Me: She is a little easier on the eye, yes.
+Although that streak of grey hair is very Ted Heath.

-It appears that a terrible war is raging between the Federation and the mysterious Galaxy 5.
+A terrible war is raging between the Federation and Galaxy 5.

 Sue: Who are Galaxy 5 when they’re at home?
-And why does that ring a bell?
+Why does that ring a bell?
 Should I know what that means?

 Me: You’re thinking of Galaxy 4.
-They come from the galaxy next door.
+Galaxy 5 are from the galaxy next door.

 Sue: They sound like a boy band.
-Or maybe a local radio station.
+Or a local radio station.

 Sue: He’s definitely been in Doctor Who before.

-Me: Very good, I’m impressed.
-It’s Donald Gee and he was in The Space Pirates.
+Me: I’m impressed.
+It’s Donald Gee from The Space Pirates.

-Sue: The only reason I remember him is because he looks like Jasper Carrot and I can remember somebody looking like Jasper Carrot once before.
+Sue: The only reason I remember him is because he looks like Jasper Carrott, and I remember somebody looking like Jasper Carrott before.
 So it had to be him.

-Sue: Maybe their hair is extra-bouncy and rocks don’t hurt them when they fall on their heads?
+Sue: Maybe their hair is extra-bouncy so the rocks don’t hurt them when they fall on their heads?
 Perhaps it’s an evolutionary thing?

-When Sarah is introduced to Alpha Centauri, she almost has a heart attack.
-The hermaphrodite hexapod profusely apologises for its appearance.
+Sarah is introduced to Alpha Centauri, and almost has a heart attack in the process.

-Sue: Yeah, it’s not my fault I look like a giant dick.
-Do you know how many times I’ve had to go through the “I’m sorry that I look like a giant dick” conversation?
+Sue: (As Alpha Centauri) Yeah, it’s not my fault I look like a giant dick.
+Do you know how many times I’ve had to go through the “I’m sorry I look like a giant dick” conversation?
 It’s depressing.

-Sue: If Steven Moffat brought back Alpha Centauri, do you think the BBC would tell him off?
+Sue: If Steven Moffat brought back Alpha Centauri in the new series, do you think the BBC would tell him off?